10 Things to know about The Piano Life Saver System

 As such, it’s important to protect that investment by making sure it remains in good condition for as long as possible.

-A Dampp Chaser Piano Humidifier helps with this by maintaining the proper level of humidity within the cabinet of your piano.
+A Dampp Chaser Piano Humidifier helps maintain the proper level of humidity within the cabinet of your piano.

 Pianos are sensitive to changes in humidity and temperature and can quickly fall out of tune if the environment isn’t kept stable.